INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/Module 2 - Ethereum Overview/4 -Tokens/ERC-20.md

 - Provides a consistent interface for token implementation, ensuring all ERC-20 tokens share the same core functionality.
 - Includes functions for balance checks, transfers, and approvals for third-party management.

----

 ### **Interoperability**
-- **Seamless Integration**: Works with wallets like MetaMask and Trust Wallet, and platforms like Uniswap.
+- Works with wallets like MetaMask and Trust Wallet, and platforms like Uniswap.
-- **Compatibility**: Adheres to a standard that ensures uniform integration with Ethereum-based protocols.
+- Adheres to a standard that ensures uniform integration with Ethereum-based protocols.

----

 ### **Transferability**
 - Enables direct token transfers and programmatically approved transfers.
 - Functions like `transfer()` and `transferFrom()` allow efficient movement of tokens across accounts.

----

 ### **Approval Mechanism**
 - Allows a third party (e.g., a smart contract) to transfer tokens on behalf of a user.
 - Uses functions like `approve()` and `allowance()` for authorization and checks.

----

 ### **Transparency**
 - Events like `Transfer` and `Approval` log transactions and approvals on-chain, ensuring auditable and immutable transaction histories.